CT-Kyle/postScanDetector/README.md

 Runs on Python 2.7 using **dpkt**.

-Detects IP addresses that may be executing TCP SYN port scans.
+Detects IP addresses that may be executing TCP SYN port scans and "Christmas Tree" scans.

 ## In Detail